 No matter the gender, students are sporting baseball hats to wear, especially during the very hot summer months in some of the countries they visit (or if they are having a bad hair day).
-Students mentioned the selection at Urban Outfitters, Nordstrom and Old Navy.
+Students mentioned the selection at Urban Outfitters, Nordstrom, and Athleta.

 Most street corners throughout the world have street vendors selling anything from selfie sticks to umbrellas but send them off with an umbrella of their own that collapses to fit in their backpack.
 This isn’t an item to spend a lot on because it may get lost or left behind.
 We recommend Target and Walmart.

 This is a great and often forgotten about item.
 Water bottles are expensive especially when it gets really hot over the summer abroad months and you need to continually hydrate.
 We recommend S’well, a Hydro flask water bottle or a Yeti.

 My daughter had her backpack pickpocketed and her wallet was stolen while she was abroad.
 We own The Tile and I had asked her to bring it on her study abroad but she did not.
 While I would never condone her going to find a wallet on her own, she could have had the police help her as the credit cards were never used- they simply stole her euros and train pass.
 The Tile can be put in their luggage (great for finding lost luggage) and in their backpacks and handbags.